luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 ## Conclusion

-This project set out to answer a simple but practical question: do everyday software choices—such as browser selection and video quality settings—have a measurable impact on energy consumption during short-form video playback?
+This project set out to answer a simple but practical question: do everyday software choices (such as browser selection and video quality settings) have a measurable impact on energy consumption during short-form video playback?
 Our results show that they do.

 Under controlled experimental conditions, we find that forcing higher video quality (720p)